 Professional services revenues consist of revenues from consulting, discovery, training, and advisory services to assist customers with document management needs.
 These revenues include those arrangements where we do not sell software license as an element of the overall arrangement.
-Professional services revenues were \$82,238 and \$29,424 for the three months ended March 31, 2015 and 2014, respectively, an increase of \$52,814, or 179%.
-The increase in revenue primarily resulted from partner fees received from new channel partners.
+Professional services revenues were \$98,176 and \$82,238 for the three months ended March 31, 2016 and 2015, respectively, an increase of \$15,938, or 19%.
+The increase in revenue primarily results from an increase in requests from our clients for projects during the first quarter.